3 minute read 16 Mar 2023

 In brief

-• Purchase Price Allocation (PPA) is relevant from an income-tax perspective; tax treatment for different intangibles and goodwill are different and have to be measured at fair value.
+• Purchase Price Allocation is significant for income-tax purposes; treatment of different intangibles and goodwill varies and requires measurement at fair value.

-Key findings of our fourth PPA study include
+Key findings of the PPA Study

 • Marketing related intangibles were the key acquisition driver in the customer products, life sciences and retail sector.
-Customer-related intangibles seem to be the acquisition driver in IT/ITeS sector.
+Customer-related intangibles seem to be the acquisition driver in the IT/ITeS sector.

 Summary